 To create a union:

-- Open the Unions tab and select New Union.
+- In the Index Manager Settings app, open the Unions tab and select New Union.

 - Enter the following information on the General tab:

 Name: Enter a descriptive name for the union.
 This is the archive name that will be visible to the clients.